 We used the live chat and the answers were good and quick.
 A question sent via email was replied to within 24 hours, but wasn’t very clear.
-Unfortunately, we’ll have to take some points away because the FAQ and tutorials left us with more questions than answers.
+Since our last review, AppyPie has uploaded a lot more video tutorials, which really helps boost the quality of their support pages.

-AppyPie have made good efforts in improving their usability over the years, but it’s still not the most fun editor in the world.
+AppyPie have made good efforts in improving their usability over the years, but it’s still plagued by UX issues.

 We can see why people would choose AppyPie.
 It is easy enough to create a simple app in minutes, and the basic features are decent.
 This is particularly true if you want to create an unsophisticated in-app store, which makes it a good choice for small businesses.

-The editor, meanwhile, does its job, if you are happy with slightly dated designs.
+The editor does its job, if you are happy with slightly dated designs.
 For the best looking app out there, AppyPie probably isn’t for you.
-Similarly, some design choices do not make sense: for example, you have to tweak certain settings from the editor and others from the dashboard.
+Similarly, some UX choices do not make sense: for example, you have to tweak certain settings from the editor and others from the dashboard.